 Welcome to the knowledge base.
 Here you will find more information about the Verdmo app.
-Read below to find out what setup is best for you.

 There are a couple of key things to know about Verdmo, and setting it up, and resetting it if necessary.
 Read below to learn more.